valence-labs/mood-experiments/README.md

 ```

 ### Data
-All data has been made available in a public GCP bucket.
-See [`gs://mood-data-public`](https://storage.googleapis.com/mood-data-public/).
+All data has been made available in a public bucket.
+See [`https://storage.valencelabs.com/mood-data/`](https://storage.valencelabs.com/mood-data/).

 ### Code
 - `mood/`: This is the main part of the codebase.
 It contains Python implementations of several reusable components and defines the CLI.